-V. CASES HANDLED BY A FAMILY COURT
+V. CASES HANDLED BY FAMILY COURTS

 A family court is divided into the domestic relations division and the juvenile division.
 The domestic relations division handles domestic relations cases and personal status cases concerning issues of families and relatives.
 The domestic relations divisions of Tokyo Family Court and Osaka Family Court also deal with cases relating to the return of the child under the Act for Implementation of the Convention on the Civil Aspects of International Child Abduction (the Implementation Act of the Hague Convention).
-The juvenile divisions deal with juvenile cases addressing problems of delinquent juveniles.
+The juvenile divisions deal with juvenile cases.